 Admittedly this was what got me over fascinated in Henry Brewster – that and this cover.
 I mean, seriously, what the hell is that thing standing behind Henry supposed to be?
 Some kind of African cat god?
 An extraterrestrial bent on world domination?
 I had absolutely no clue and ached to know, though I knew in my heart that chances were I’d never get to read it.
 But then I didn’t reckon with the internet; almost all things are possible with the internet.

 But before they get to the super spies and villains the gang there’s a positively Scooby Dooesque encounter in a haunted house.
 But in this story the mysterious figure isn’t trying to scare them off because he’s searching for hidden treasure or running a counterfeiting ring out of its basement.
 He’s just some poor schlub testing amusement for a spook house.
 Though instead of wearing a creepy rubber mask for some reason he decides to dress like a minor league pre-1965 Marvel villain from a Human Torch backup in Strange Tales.

 And here the gang gets involved in 60′s style super spy stuff…

 And finally they face an actual supervillain, well, kind of a supervillain, a broad parody of a TV Batman villain anyway.
 One Tome B. Bukwurm.

 is the creature on the cover!
 As the saying goes, if it had been a snake it would have bit me.
 But this raises even more questions.
-Is it suppose to be one of those ‘symbolic’ covers or did Powell forget what the character was originally supposed to look like, or did he change his mind about his appearance after the cover was drawn?
+Is this suppose to be one of those ‘symbolic’ covers?
+Or did Powell forget what the character was originally supposed to look like, or did he change his mind about his appearance after the cover was drawn?

 And finally, here’s a couple more stories without any fantastic elements that manage to be quite a bit of fun.